Germany and Israel press for more Russia-Ukraine peace talks | DW | 02.03.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 On his first tour of Israel as German chancellor, Olaf Scholz spoke alongside Israeli Prime Minister Naftali Bennett.
-The trip comes as Europe's largest ground war in generations rages between Russia and Ukraine.
+The war in Ukraine has overshadowed the visit, which was planned before Russia's invasion.

 German Chancellor Olaf Scholz and Israeli Prime Minister Naftali Bennett on Wednesday underlined their commitment to securing further peace talks between Russia and Ukraine.